Traditional English Summer Village Fetes in the West Country

-Also featuring this year: Horsemen of the Knight (equestrian stunt team), a dog agility display and a fun dog show.
+Previously featuring Horsemen of the Knight (equestrian stunt team), a dog agility display and much more.

 One of the oldest village fairs in the South West, this event never fails to please.
 Follow the signs for parking.
 Teas are at the old school site (Folly Nursery) which is the village recreation field.

 Seward’s Coaches will provide a bus service to and from the fair from Axminster and Honiton.